scheemik/unox/datafiles/README.md

 era5_loop.sh: run download_era5.sh for several years (specified in the script).

 ERA5 data are at 2h frequency and 0.25 degree resolution.
 The Unet model takes daily averages on the grid given by (lats.npy,lons.npy).
-To do the regridding and time averaging: save_data.py [year]: regrid all the ERA5 files in [year]/ and save them in ERA5resampled/[year]_[month]_[variable]_resampled.nc save_data.sh: loop over several years. concatenate.py: for each specified year and each variable, combine all of the months from ERA5resampled/ into one file; save as ERA5concatenated/[year][variable].nc.
-These are now in the format needed to make input files for Unet.
+To do the regridding and time averaging: concatenate.py: regrid all the ERA5 files in data/high_res/emacdonald/[year]/ to the grid specified by (lats.npy,lons.npy), resample to daily averages, and concatenate the entire year for each variables.
+Save as ERA5concatenated/[year][variable].nc.
+These are now in the format needed to make input files for Unet (365,56,120).
+No longer need save_data.py or save_data.sh to do the resampling because concatenate.py now does both steps at the same time to avoid saving intermediate files.

 To make the Unet files:
 inputfiles.py: combines data from the above sources.
 X input files are of size (364,56,120,9), dimensions (time,lat,lon,n_variables).
 The variables are ordered as follows: